OmowunmiJaiye-Williams/Customer-Segmentation-Analysis-Project/README.md

 I was able to dedraw the average duration was calucated to be 12 hours

-Key inisght: The average subscription duration being calculated as 12 months says that on average, customers are staying with the service for one year.
+**Key inisght**: The average subscription duration being calculated as 12 months says that on average, customers are staying with the service for one year.
 This indicates customer retention trends and implies that the service successfully retains customers for about a year before potential churn.

-2. Count of Customers per Subscription Type:
+2. **Count of Customers per Subscription Type:**

 To gain deeper insights into customer preferences, I created a pivot table that summarized the number of customers for each subscription type.
 The analysis revealed the distribution as follows: